-8.13 VBoxManage modifyhd
+8.15 VBoxManage modifyhd

-With the modifyhd command, you can change the type of an existing image between the normal, write-through and immutable modes; see chapter 5.2, Disk image files (VDI, VMDK, VHD), page 72 for details.
+With the modifyhd command, you can change the type of an existing image between the normal, immutable and write-through modes; see chapter 5.3, Configuring image write operations, page 77 for details.

 Note: For compatibility with earlier versions of VirtualBox, the "modifyvdi" command is also supported and mapped internally to the "modifyhd" command.